microsoft/Microsoft.Diagnostics.Tracing.Logging/doc/configuration.md

 Each EventSource provider (and every ETW provider) comes with an associated GUID which is known as its provider ID.
 This is the recommended way to dictate which providers/sources appear in your log files.
-The logging library framework provides both APIs and a simple XML-based configuration syntax for arranging the logging of data.
+The logging library framework provides both APIs and a simple JSON-based configuration syntax for arranging the logging of data.
 The APIs are described with in-assembly documentation.
-The XML format is described below and is the recommended way to configure logging for complex applications.
+The JSON objects are described below and are the recommended way to configure logging for complex applications.

 ## Configurating individual logs

-When providing configuration to the logger you will be expected to provider an XML document with zero or more `<log>` directives attached to the root of the document.
-Each `<log>` directive supports the following
+When providing configuration to the logger you will be expected to provider JSON document with one or more `LogConfiguration` objects attached to an array with the name `logs` (see below for examples).
-tags:
+Each `LogConfiguration` object has the following properties:

 * name (required, except for console): the base name of this log.
-This is used as the prefix for the log files themselves.
+This is used as the prefix for the log files themselves in the case of files.
+* type (required): the type of log file to write.
+Supported types are:
+  * `text`: a text file log
+  * `etw`: a Windows ETW log.
+  * `console`: a singleton logger which emits messages to the console.
+  * `network`: a logger which emits XML-serialized messages to a remote endpoint [EXPERIMENTAL]
+* sources (required): an array of `EventProviderSubscription` objects which provide sources for the log.
+At least one source is required to be in the array.
 * bufferSizeMB (optional): The desired minimum buffer size for the log.
 For text files there is only one buffer.
 For ETL files there are at minimum two buffers (see [this page](http://msdn.microsoft.com/en-us/library/aa363784%28VS.85%29.aspx) -- specifically the